vticonsulting/prototype/api/README.md

 # Azure Functions API

-This project is an Azure Functions app, that responds to GET, POST, PUT, and DELETE endpoints for products.
+This project is an Azure Functions app, that responds to GET, POST, PUT, and DELETE endpoints.

 ## Prerequisites